Xatter/DesignPatterns/README.md

 # DesignPatterns
-An implementation of the book Head First Design Patterns in C#
+An implementation of the book Head First Design Patterns in idiomatic C#